foxbit-group/foxbit-api-samples/rest-v3-sdk/README.md

 cd foxbit-api-samples
 ```

 Now you can choose one language to start.
-Each one has your own README file that explains how run the code.
-Please pay attention to the requirements.
+Each folder contains examples using the Foxbit SDK.
+Please refer to the respective README file in each folder for instructions and requirements.

 ## Contributing